-“I am interested in the dynamic interplay of line, shape and color, using strokes of paint that resonate recognition and at the same time abstraction, conveying a sense of interpreted place through atmospheric perspective in my work.
-My artistic goal is to create an abstracted view and sense of places both visited and imagined within my paintings."
+“Looking out the car window for hours as a small child while driving across the country, through New Jersey, New York, Pennsylvania and Ohio, towards Colorado, Oregon and Washington, I studied the colors and patterns of the riverscapes, skies, farmlands, mountains and oceans.
+I have spent years photographing and developing back in the black and white film developing studio days, and refer to these images as inspiration while painting.
+I am interested in using strokes of paint that resonate recognition and at the same time abstraction, conveying a sense of interpreted place through atmosphere and personal viewpoints of perspective in my work.
+My artistic goal is to create an abstracted view and feeling of place both visited and imagined within my paintings."

-Cheri, while primarily self-taught, has also attended oil painting workshops at the Arts Students League in Denver, working with notable artists Don Sahli, Jane Jones, Jill Soukup and Jordan Wolfson as well as oil workshops with Larissa Aukon of Santa Fe New Mexico, Mitch Alballa of Seatle Washington, Ken Elliott of Castle Rock, Colorado and Judy Greenan of Boulder, Colorado.
-Her artistic touch lends itself to broad strokes, gestural marks with an intuitive color placement, capturing the essence and drama of the land and the sea and skies through open color choices, harmonies and contrasts.
+Advanced workshops include working with Krista Harris of Durango, CO, Larissa Aukon of Santa Fe New Mexico, Mitch Alballa of Seattle Washington, Ken Elliott of Castle Rock, Colorado, and Casey Klahn of Washington.
+Her artistic touch lends itself to broad strokes, gestural marks with an intuitive color placement, capturing an essence of drama through open color choices, harmonies & contrasts.

 Vilona Studios, located in Berthoud, Colorado, includes a sculpture park, both Cheri and James Vilona's working artist studios, and we welcome visitors by appointment.